lehtipalo/spotfire-timeline-mod/README.md

 -   Command-key + doubleclick now starts and stop auto-scroll on Mac
 -   Fixed issue that caused auto-scroll to speed up and become unstoppabel when repeatedly double-clicking on a card.

+### 1.0.2

+-   Fixed issue that caused an error after attempting to display too many rows.